Simon-Brandt/ShellArgparser/README.md

 </details>

 First, you need to define the arguments your script shall accept, in a tabular manner.
-Then, you [`source`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-source "gnu.org &rightarrow; Bash Builtins &rightarrow; source") the argparser with the current command line (sourcing means in-place execution without forking).
-Upon this, the argparser will parse your script's command line, check the arguments for validity, set default values, and assign the values to variables in your script's environment.
+Then, you [`source`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-source "gnu.org &rightarrow; Bash Builtins &rightarrow; source") the Argparser with the current command line (sourcing means in-place execution without forking).
+Upon this, the Argparser will parse your script's command line, check the arguments for validity, set default values, and assign the values to variables in your script's environment.
 Many of these steps can be customized by [environment variables](docs/reference/environment_variables/overview.md).
-The script's remainder just prints the optional and required keyword and positional arguments, and is not a part of the argparser invokation.
+The script's remainder just prints the optional and required keyword and positional arguments, and is not a part of the Argparser invokation.

 ## 3. Dependencies

-The argparser is a plain Bash script that does not invoke external commands (only builtins) by design decision.
+The Argparser is a plain Bash script that does not invoke external commands (only builtins) by design decision.
 This allows running your script on multiple platforms, as long as Bash is installed, without adding further dependencies to your script.

 **For running:**

 - Bash &geq; 4.0

-For simply running the argparser, only Bash is required.
+For simply running the Argparser, only Bash is required.
 Bash &geq; 4.0 is known to be mandatory, but testing occurred solely on Bash 5.2.
 Thus, please file an [issue](https://github.com/Simon-Brandt/ShellArgparser/issues/new "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser &rightarrow; Issues") if you encounter errors for versions earlier than 5.2, to update the minimum version, here.

 **For contributing:**